Graduate Certificate in Cybersecurity Management (E-Learning): A Guide

 Discover how technological developments disrupt businesses and affect existing cybersecurity measures, and learn how to leverage these technologies to further augment security protocols.

-With websites and mobile apps becoming almost a must for businesses today, this module focuses on equipping students with two popular programming languages – R and Python – to enhance their ability to develop and refine the relevant digital products.
+With websites and mobile apps becoming almost a must for businesses today, this module focuses on equipping students with the programming language – Python – to enhance their ability to develop and refine the relevant digital products.

 Data Visualisation